Gevorg-Arshakyan/voicespin-task/README.md

    cd backend
    npm run dev
    ```
-   The API will be available at `http://localhost:3000`

 2. **Seed the Database** (Optional)
    ```bash
    cd backend
    npm run seed
    ```
-   This will populate the database with sample products and orders.

 3. **Start the Frontend**
    ```bash
    cd frontend
    npm start
    ```
-   The application will be available at `http://localhost:4200`